brunomrlima/random_plots/README.md

 ### Prerequisites

-Python 3 if you want to run in your computer.
+If you want to run the script in your computer: Python 3 and Numpy, Random, Math libraries.

+Link on how to install Python https://realpython.com/installing-python/

 If not, just access a website that runs Python.
-If you want to install Python check https://realpython.com/installing-python/

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors